xplosionmind/tommi.space/content/notes/public/tommi.space.md

 ---
-date: 2021-01-09T01:00:00+01:00
+date: 2020-02-02T01:00:00+01:00
-updated: 2022-06-19T23:11:59+02:00
+updated: 2022-10-19T11:54:51+02:00
 tags:
-  - draft
+  - meta
   - geek/web
-  - meta
+	- wip
-aliases: Meta, Changelog
+aliases: tommi.space, Development Roadmap, Website todo, Meta, Changelog
 permalink: /meta/
-redirect_from:
+redirect_from: [/development/,/tommi.space/,/dev/]
-  - /website-log/
-  - /websitelog/
-  - /log/
-  - /changelog/
-description: Since I put a lot of care and attention to details in this website (probably even too much) I figured out it is worth sharing my decisions about implementations and features in a log, so that the overall design philosophy of tommi.space is summarized in one place and I can keep track of my thoughts.
-image: /website-log.png
 main: true
+toc: false
+image: /2020-04-18-making-this-website.jpg
+description: I put a lot of care and attention to details in this website (probably too much), thus I figured out it is worth sharing my decisions about implementations and features in a log, so that the overall design philosophy of tommi.space is summarized in one place and I can keep track of my thoughts.
+todo:
+  - finish updating
+	- “help wanted” issues search query
 ---
 <div class='yellow box'>
-	<p>Note that these notes have to be considered more a random set of thoughts rather than an actual log.
+	<p>These notes have to be considered more a random set of thoughts rather than an actual log.
 It was my original intention to track here the changes tommi.space undertakes, nevertheless, I fail at documenting everything because <u>it takes time and I am lazy</u>.</p>
 	<p>Also, being a developer or a designer is definitely not my occupation nor my main hobby, hence investing effort in documenting my decisions is not my priority, as well as to explain passages for educational purposes</p>
 </div>